 Ian Kirkpatrick Rugby Scholarship

 The Ian Kirkpatrick Rugby Scholarship assists an all-rounder with exceptional rugby skills to attend King’s College.
 Recipients of the scholarship may not otherwise be able to attend King’s without the financial assistance of this scholarship.
-This was awarded to a Year 12 student in 2016.
 Ian (Selwyn, 1960–64), who was one of four sons, came to King’s from a Gisborne farming family background.
 He played for the First XV for three years from 1962.
 He captained the First XV in 1964 and also the 1964 Auckland Secondary Schools’ rep team.
 As a College athlete, Ian was also a sprint, hurdles and pole vault champion.
 On leaving King’s, Ian went on to play rugby for both Canterbury and Poverty Bay, becoming an All Black in 1967 and was Captain from 1972 to 1974 playing a total of 39 test matches.
 In the 1980 Queen’s Birthday Honours he was appointed a Member of the Order of the British Empire (MBE) for services to rugby and in 2003 was inducted into the International Rugby Hall of Fame.

 Bradley Fenner Scholarship

 The Bradley Fenner Scholarship was established in honour of one of our past Headmasters (2009–14) with the broad purpose of supporting students who would not otherwise be able to attend King’s College as boarders.
 Preference is given to a student who demonstrates leadership potential and is from outside Auckland.